 Lori Ann Peniston

-Lori has a passion and gift for working with clients and listening to what they want while giving her professional advice and incorporating her clients' inspiration and personal tastes to create a space they will love.
+Lori works in several areas of Professional Organizing with a strong focus on working with hoarders.
+She finds fulfillment in guiding them to transform their spaces while transforming their lives.
+Lori has a passion and gift for working with clients and listening to what they want while giving her professional advice and incorporating her clients' inspiration and personal tastes to create a functional space they will love.
 More than that, she provides the energy and drive that helps her clients let go of what they no longer need so they can create a welcoming and peaceful space.